Runecast/kubernetes-wizard/README.md

 - Parameter type
 - Required

-When filling the form, the YAML is automatically generated.
+When filling out the form, the YAML is automatically generated.
 When you're done, you can click on the "Copy" button and paste the results in your YAML manifest.

 If you already have a working YAML manifest and want to modify it, you can import it in the application using the "Import" button.
-This must be the first step after choosing a resource, since this button will be disabled as soon as a field of the form if filled (to avoid silently overriding your inputs).
+This must be the first step after choosing a resource, as the button will be disabled as soon as a field of the form is filled out (to avoid silently overriding your inputs).

 ## For developers